 - Thus, all the negative numbers of the selection are expressed in red color.

-4. Apply Excel VBA to Make Negative Numbers Red
+4. Applying Excel VBA to Make Negative Numbers Red

 VBA is Excel’s programming language that is used for numerous time-consuming activities.
 Here, we will use the VBA code in Excel to show the negative numbers in red color.
 While applying the VBA code you need to be very careful of the steps.
 Because, if you miss any step then the code will not run.
 The steps are below.